 Typically when someone makes funeral arrangements, they rely on a licensed funeral home to perform the services and the transportation of a departed loved one.
-However, sometimes we get requests from individuals who wish to take personal responsibility for the transfer of remains of a loved one to a funeral home, crematorium or cemetery.
-If you are considering the option of a private transfer, there are processes to follow to ensure the handling of the remains are done in a safe, dignified and respectful manner.
+However, sometimes we get requests from individuals who want to take personal responsibility for the transfer of remains of a loved one to a funeral home, crematorium or a cemetery.
+If you are considering the option of a private transfer, there are processes to follow to make sure that the handling of the remains is done in a safe, dignified and respectful manner.

 Have the paperwork in place:

-According to the section 12 of the Cremation, Interment and Funeral Services Act and sections 4 & 5 of the Cremation, Interment and Funeral Services Regulation, during transportation, the deceased must be placed in an enclosed rigid, leak-proof container and not visible to the public.
+During transportation, the deceased must be placed in an enclosed rigid, leak-proof container and not visible to the public.
 Also, the person transferring the remains must be in the vehicle or it must be locked and secure at all times.
+These rules are outlined in section 12 of the Cremation, Interment and Funeral Services Act and sections 4 & 5 of the Cremation, Interment and Funeral Services Regulation,

 Consider your obligations if transferring to another jurisdiction: